toddaustin07/lantrigger/README.md

 ### Configuration

-In the mobile app, go to the device's details screen and tap the 3 vertical-dot menu in the upper right corner and select **Settings**.
+In the mobile app, go tap on the new device and then tap the 3 vertical-dot menu in the upper right corner and select **Settings**.
 Provide the following:
-- a unique name for the device - no special characters or blanks
+- a unique name for the device - ***no special characters or blanks***
 - LAN address of the device or application - IP address *only* (e.g. '192.168.1.203')
 - LAN address of the forwarding bridge server - *must* include port number (e.g. '192.168.1.150:8088')
-- Device icon (Other, Switch, Plug, Bulb, or Remote)
+- Device icon (optional): choose Other, Switch, Plug, Bulb, or Remote

 ## LAN Device or Application Configuration